X-CASH-official/.github/ISSUE_TEMPLATE/feature_request.md

+# ✨ Feature Request

 <!--
 PLEASE DON'T DISCLOSE SECURITY-RELATED ISSUES PUBLICLY.
-If you discover a security vulnerability, please send an e-mail to developers@xcash.foundation.
+If you discover a security vulnerability, please send an e-mail to security@xcash.foundation.
 All security vulnerabilities will be promptly addressed.
 -->